botfront/rasa-addons/README.md

 String (default ``'$0 < 2 * $1'``): if this expression holds, disambiguation is triggered.
 (If it has already been triggered on the previous turn, fallback is triggered instead.)
 Here this expression resolves to "the score of the top-ranking intent is below twice the score of the second-ranking intent".
 Disambiguation is an action that lets the user to choose from the top-ranking intents using a button prompt.

 In addition, an 'Other' option is shown with payload ``/deny_suggestions`` is shown.
-When this option is chosen, an action is triggered that utters the template ``utter_ask_rephrase`` and returns to the previous conversation state.
+It is up to the conversation designer to implement a story to handle the continuation of this interaction.

 ### n_suggestions